AloyBranCheung/atm10-cobblemon-integrations/README.md

 ![play button image](./screenshots/play.png)

+> [!Note]
+> When you first enter the world you may need to fix some key configurations as there will be
+> some clashes e.g. to get your starter cobblemon you need to fix your map binding conflict
+> `key: m` and select cobblemon starter `key: m`

 ### Customizing Your Profile

 You can customize your profile (e.g. the name and ram allocation) by right-clicking your profile and clicking `Profile Options`.